Stefano-Sarina/tcpos-framework-sample/Frontend/docs/BackOfficeSampleAppPackage.md

 - ThemeCustomization wrapper: it defines the theme configuration
 - RTLLayout wrapper: it manages the theme mode ('LTR' or 'RTL')
 - AppThemeOverrides wrapper: specific UI customization
-- WD_Snackbar: component which provides a snackbar for the whole application
+- NBO_Snackbar: component which provides a snackbar for the whole application
-- WD_ErrorBoundary: application errors management
+- NBO_ErrorBoundary: application errors management
 - Locales: provides localization
 - ScrollTop component
 Also, a Backdrop component provides a waiting state with a CircularProgress icon; then, the MenuGenerate component